screwdriver-cd/guide/docs/user-guide/FAQ.md

     - title: Frequently Asked Questions
       url: "#frequently-asked-questions"
       active: true
+    - title: How do I skip a build?
+      url: "#how-do-i-skip-a-build"
     - title: How do I create a pipeline?
       url: "#how-do-i-create-a-pipeline"
     - title: How do I start a pipeline manually?